lowRISC/opentitan/hw/ip/spi_device/doc/spi_device.md

 It is important that the data path inside the block should meet the timing that is a half cycle of SCK.
-As SCK clock is shut off right after the last bit of the last byte is received, the hardware module cannot latch MOSI signal.
-The signal is directly connected to RXFIFO and other bits [7:1] are shifted out values of MOSI.
+As SCK clock is shut off right after the last bit of the last byte is received, the hardware module cannot register the MOSI signal.
+The module registers bits [7:1] and combines them with the MOSI signal directly to form the input to RXFIFO.
 This is detailed in the waveform below.

 ```wavejson
 { signal: [